microsoft/AISkillsForWindows/doc/Microsoft.AI.Skills.SkillInterface.md

 ### SkillExecutionDeviceKind <a name="SkillExecutionDeviceKind"></a>
-Type of execution device where execution of a skill can take place This device factors into the instatiation of the skill and the memory placement of SkillFeatureValues.
+Type of execution device where execution of a skill can take place This device factors into the instantiation of the skill and the memory placement of SkillFeatureValues.

 | Fields      | Values
 | ----------- |--------|